deanward81/bakedbean.org.uk/content/posts/2021-05-airdrop-anywhere-part-3.md

 ## How it works

-As detailed last time, AirDrop works by advertising the endpoint associated with an HTTPS listener, so we'll need something listening on HTTPS and have it implement the relevant API routes that AirDrop expects.
-So we need to know what the API surface looks like!
+From [last time](/posts/2021-05-airdrop-anywhere-part-2#Interactions) - AirDrop works by advertising the endpoint associated with an HTTPS listener.
+Right now we don't have _anything_ listening for requests - so we'll need something listening on HTTPS and have it implement the relevant API routes that AirDrop expects.
+To do so we need to know what the API surface looks like!

-Typically we'd use something like [Fiddler](https://www.telerik.com/fiddler) to intercept HTTPS traffic and decrypt it but, because AirDrop configures an ad-hoc connection over the AWDL interface, we can't realistically configure it to use our proxy.
-Our next option is to use [Wireshark](https://www.wireshark.org/) and configure it to decrypt TLS.
-Fortunately AirDrop supports self-signed certificates for whatever is listening on the HTTPS endpoint - so we can trivially use the ASP.NET Core Development Certificate stored in the keychain and configure Wireshark to use it.
+Typically to reverse engineer an API implemented over HTTPS we'd use something like [Fiddler](https://www.telerik.com/fiddler) to intercept HTTPS traffic and decrypt it, but because AirDrop configures an ad-hoc connection over the AWDL interface, we don't have anyway to force it to route traffic via Fiddler.
+Our next option is to use [Wireshark](https://www.wireshark.org/) on the AWDL interface and configure it to decrypt TLS.
+Fortunately, AirDrop supports self-signed certificates for whatever is listening on the HTTPS endpoint - so we can trivially use the ASP.NET Core Development Certificate stored in the keychain and configure Wireshark to use it.
 Then all we need to do is sniff packets on the listening device's AWDL interface...

 However, other than for monitoring what's going on, we don't need to do this to work out the API surface!
-[PrivateDrop](https://github.com/seemoo-lab/privatedrop) & [OpenDrop](https://github.com/seemoo-lab/opendrop) both provide an implementation of the API that we can translate to the equivalent C#.
+[PrivateDrop](https://github.com/seemoo-lab/privatedrop) and [OpenDrop](https://github.com/seemoo-lab/opendrop) both provide an implementation of the API that we can translate to the equivalent C#.

 ### API Endpoints